ismo-karkkainen/terrain/README.md

           have been given.
 Default is [[1,1],[1,1]].
         format: [ ContainerStdVector, StdVector, Float ]
         required: false
+      radius_histogram:
+        description: |
+          Distribution of radius values within the radius range as histogram.
+          See description of offset_histogram.
+        format: [ StdVector, Float ]
+        required: false
       offset_min:
         description: Map of minimum offset values.
 Default is [[-1,-1],[-1,-1]].
         format: [ ContainerStdVector, StdVector, Float ]